Skip to content

 Point of Pride staff will host live "Before You Apply" info sessions to walk potential applicants through our requirements and processes, and answer questions.
 These are completely optional to attend and will not impact your application positively or negatively.

-Your privacy and security are our top priority.
-Your personal information will be hidden from other participants; your video and microphone will be disabled.
-You will not be able to see or interact with other participants; you will only be able to interact with staff via a private chat feature.
+Your privacy and security are our top priorities.
+Your personal information will be hidden from other participants.
+Your video and microphone will be disabled.
+You won't have access to view or interact with other attendees.
+Instead, you can communicate only with staff via private chat.

 Application process